Guide For Bitcoin Beginners

 Please follow the directions below (also can be found here in our quickstart guide)

-Advanced > MicroSD Card > Export Wallet > Electrum Wallet
+Advanced > File Management > Export Wallet > Electrum Wallet

 This saves a skeleton Electrum wallet file onto the MicroSD card.
 You can then open that file in Electrum without ever connecting this Coldcard to a computer.
 Choose an address type for the wallet on the next screen.
 Press 1 to enter a non-zero account number.
 The file created is sensitive--in terms of privacy--but should not compromise your funds directly.

 - A new file, new-electrum.json, is written to the MicroSD

 - Remove MicroSD card, take to a computer running Electrum